 I’m a creative florist who grows her own flowers.
 I’m a mother of four, an entrepreneur and aspiring philanthropist who believes in the power of beauty to bring joy, hope, dignity, and connection.
 My city lot overflows with seasonal beauty so that others can extend this gift to loved ones.
 I grow flowers in my garden so I can use delicate, fragrant, and diverse ingredients in my arrangements and keep the process of growing, designing, and delivering local — and my products as earth-friendly, long-lasting, and high-quality as possible.

-When I eventually quit my full-time social work job after having our third child and started Humble Bouquet, I was exhausted.
+When I eventually quit my social work job after having our third child and started Humble Bouquet, I was exhausted.
 Grounding myself in a simpler life, I now find that abundance is born from simplicity.
 While my life is still quite full, I’ve traded frantic anxiety for seasonal rhythms of busyness and rest alongside my family, who are very much a part of the whole process: my preschooler digs in the garden dirt while I weed, my school-age child helps me cut flowers for bouquets, my spouse delivers orders with the kids loaded in the van so I can have a few minutes of peace.